-In 2021, Eurizon Capital SGR took part in 160 shareholders’ meetings of select companies listed on Borsa Italiana (56% of the total) and the international markets (44%), voting on 1,773 resolutions on the agenda.
+As regards the exercise of voting rights in shareholders’ meetings, in 2022, Eurizon took part in 254 shareholders’ meetings, 69 of which with selected companies listed on Borsa Italiana (27% of the total) and 185 in companies listed on international markets (73%), voting on 3,324 resolutions on the agenda.

-Thanks to Eurizon Fund Absolute Green Bonds, Eurizon was ranked first at the ESG Investing Awards 2022, in the Best ESG Investment Fund category and also received an award at the MainStreet Partners “ESG Champions” 2022.
+Eurizon, thanks to Eurizon Fund Absolute Green Bonds, was ranked first at the ESG Investing Awards 2022, in the Best ESG Investment Fund category and also received an award at the MainStreet Partners “ESG Champions” 2022.

 FIDEURAM INTESA SANPAOLO PRIVATE BANKING